 Hershey Sweet Lights is not that far from Hersheypark.
 In fact, depending on the direction you are coming from you may pass Sweet Lights as you approach Hersheypark.
 We visited on opening night and there was no missing it – you could definitely see it from the major road approaching Hersheypark from the north.
 If we hadn’t planned to visit we couldn’t have avoided it once the kids saw all those lights!
 There was plenty of signage leaving the Hersheypark as well.
 When you head down Sand Beach Road, where Hershey Sweet Lights is located, it’s about 1/2 mile up the road.
 There will be signage when it’s time to turn on the path.

 As we approached the front gates, we collected our tickets and our pair of complimentary Holospec special effect glasses that make the lights look like snowflakes.
 Pricing is per car with one rate for cars up to 8 passengers and another price for 9-15 passenger vans.
-Admission begins at $20 per car on weekdays and $27 on weekdays.
+Admission begins at $20 per car on weekdays and $27 on weekends.
 Once you pay your admission you can also buy a bag of caramel kettle corn.
 It’s a yummy snack to enjoy on your drive thru.